Julian Grill: Post-parliamentary career

 As a lobbyist Grill contributed directly to breaking the Pilbara iron-ore duopoly (BHP Billiton and Rio Tinto) helping to open the way for Fortescue Metals Group and others.
 He also helped secure compensation for victims of the mortgage brokers scandal in Western Australia and played a key role in advancing several major projects, many of which generated significant employment in Western Australia.

-In 2007 Grill was expelled from the Australian Labor Party over a donation he facilitated on behalf of a client to the WA Nationals during the 2004/05 financial year.
+In 2007 Grill was expelled from the Australian Labor Party over a donation he facilitated on behalf of a client to the Western Australian National Party during the 2004/05 financial year.
 Later in 2007, he was forced to publicly apologise to the Legislative Assembly for leaking a draft parliamentary committee report to Precious Metals Australia in 2006 after receiving it from longtime friend and former Labor minister John Bowler.
 The following year, he was ordered to apologise in writing to the Western Australian Legislative Council for giving Burke documents from an inquiry into the iron ore industry.
 However, he refused to do so, putting him at risk of being jailed for contempt of parliament, though the Upper House ultimately opted against jailing him.

-Grill was investigated by the Corruption and Crime Commission of Western Australia and was charged.
+Grill was investigated by the Corruption & Crime Commission of Western Australia and was charged.
 He was subsequently found not guilty of all charges.

 In 2014 Grill was involved in business providing specialist expertise in negotiation, business acquisitions, property development and general management.

-Grill has been chairman or a non-executive director of ASX-listed companies Asia Oil and Minerals, Kalgoorlie Boulder Resources, Regal Resources, and Focus Resources.
+Grill has been chairman or a non-executive director of Australian Securities Exchange-listed companies Asia Oil and Minerals, Kalgoorlie Boulder Resources, Regal Resources, and Focus Resources.
 He was the principal of Julian Grill Consulting and is the principal of Julian Grill Advisory.

 His interests include agriculture, resources, civil rights and the Goldfields of Western Australia.